Lecture 15

 Create your vetiver model object.

-that is created, and try out using a custom description.
+Check out the default description that is created, and try out using a custom description.

 Show your custom description to your neighbor.